Close Menu

 With a killer final sequence showing Uma accepting her new life, Sister Midnight morphs from another woman trapped in a marriage to a woman discovering what life looks like alone.
 By perfectly balancing elements of camp and dry, deadpan humor, Karan Kandhari captures one of the most unique films at Fantastic Fest and stuns in his debut feature.
 If Sister Midnight is any indication of the punk filmmaking Kandhari has to offer, I want as much of it as I can get.

-Sister Midnight screened as a part of Fantastic Fest 2024.
+Sister Midnight screened as part of Fantastic Fest 2024 and is currently available on Video On Demand.

 Sister Midnight